 For defined benefit schemes, the net obligation is calculated separately for each scheme by estimating the amount of future benefits that employees have earned in return for their service in the current and prior periods.
 The benefit is discounted to determine its present value, and the fair value of the schemes' assets (at bid price) is deducted.
-The liability discount rate is the yield at the statement of financial position date on AA credit rated bonds that have maturity dates approximating to the terms of the obligations.
+The liability discount rate is either the yield at the statement of financial position date on AA credit rated bonds that have maturity dates approximating to the terms of the obligations or by a cash flow matching method reflecting the duration of the liabilities, whichever more accurately reflects the schemes' pattern of cash flows.
 The calculations are performed by qualified actuaries using the projected unit credit method.
 The expense of administering the pension schemes and financing income/expense of the schemes are recognised in the income statement.
 Past service costs/ credits and curtailment costs/credits are recognised in the periods in which they arise.
 Actuarial gains and losses are recognised in the period in which they arise in other comprehensive income.